 Tabitha stepped out first.
-They had parked outside an office block in the business district not far from his home in the North Side.
+They had parked outside an office block in the business district of City Main.
 Marcus pushed the mayor out onto the street.

 He was escorted into the building.
 Tabitha was in front of him and Marcus loomed behind to make sure he wasn’t going anywhere.

 Tabitha said nothing as they climbed the steps.
 The mayor was sobbing.
 Each time he thought they had reached the end of his torture they had another floor to climb.
 They finally reached the top.
 Tabitha fished a key from her coat pocket and unlocked the green door that greeted them.
-It still had a sign that said ‘BECKINGRIDGE FINANCIAL FIRM’ on it but it had been mostly scratched off.
+The Beckingridge Tower could be seen standing tall across the street.